yeonga/Yeonga/README.md

 👧🏻 **Introduce myself**

 <ul>Hello, My Korean name is Yeong-A and English name is Aria.
-You can call me whatever you want.
+You can call me whatever you want.</ul>
-I have a desire to be the best Web Developer. 👩🏻‍💻✨</ul>
+<ul>I have a desire to be the best Web Developer. 👩🏻‍💻✨</ul>
 </br>

-<ul>After completing a B.A. degree from Yeungnam University, I enrolled in International Development program.
-Also, I doubled major in Food Service Industry program.
-Even though my major wasn't Computer Engineering, I am interested in programming very much.
-So, I studied computer programming in Korea Software Industry Association.
-The program highlights included these topics: Java, JS, SQL, JSP, ajax, Spring Framwork, jQuery, Bootstrap4.
+<ul> After completing a B.A. degree from Yeungnam University, I enrolled in International Development program.
+Also, I doubled major in Food Service Industry program.</ul>
+<ul> Even though my major wasn't Computer Engineering, I am interested in programming very much.
+So, I studied computer programming in Korea Software Industry Association.</ul>
+<ul> The program highlights included these topics: Java, JS, SQL, JSP, ajax, Spring Framwork, jQuery, Bootstrap4.
 I have a project experience using these languages, tools, framework.</ul>

 </br>